 The Kahn Institute's long-term projects for the 2015-2016 academic year will be:

-- The Power of Disappearance, a yearlong project organized by Frazer Ward (Art) and Maria Rueda (Spanish & Portuguese).
+- Play, a semester-long project (spring 2016) organized by (English and American Studies).
 This project will accept up to five Student Fellows.

 The weekly colloquium meetings for the 2015-2016 projects will take place on the following schedule: